-- The title of person and/or their organization.
+- Name, title and organization of the nominee.

-- His/her current position or address.
+- Current position or address.

-- The nominator's contact information.
+- Nominator's contact information.

-- A summary of achievements.
+- Summary of achievements.

 - Any other appropriate information.

 Please limit all nominations to two pages.
-Nominations must be submitted to Geoff Walsh, Wildlife Biologist, at gwalsh@blm.govno later than January 16, 2015.
-Award nominations will be evaluated by an interagency committee of staff and managers from the BLM and FS.
+Nominations must be submitted to Geoff Walsh, Wildlife Biologist, at gwalsh@blm.gov no later than January 11, 2016.

-The BLM/FS Conservation Partner Award will be presented at the joint BLM/FS awards reception at the North American Wildlife and Natural Resources Conference in Omaha, Nebraska, during the week of March 9, 2014.
+The Conservation Partner Award will be presented at the joint BLM/FS Awards Reception at the 81st North American Wildlife and Natural Resources Conference in Pittsburgh, Pennsylvania, during the week of March 13-18, 2016.